Open-EO/openeo-python-client/docs/data_access.rst

 When you try to execute a process on considerably large data, you will most probably encounter a 'request' entity too large' error as your 'POST' request becomes too large to handle.
 To avoid this error, upload your vector data to a public location and use it as a URL (e.g., via Google Drive).
-The data stored in the URL can then be loded using :py:meth:`~openeo.rest.connection.Connection.vectorcube_from_paths`
+The data stored in the URL can then be loded using :py:meth:`~openeo.rest.connection.Connection.describe_collection` :py:meth:`~openeo.rest.connection.Connection.vectorcube_from_paths`

 Please note that using a more efficient file format (such as parquet instead of GeoJSON) is recommended.

-The code-snippets showen below provides an example of how this can be achieved:
+The code-snippets shown below provides an example of how this can be achieved:

 .. code-block:: python